Suffolk County Child Custody Lawyers

 Working in the Best Interests of Your Child in Islip & Brookhaven

-Child custody agreements or orders set out the legal parameters between children and their parents.
+Child custody agreements or orders in Suffolk County, NY set out the legal parameters between children and their parents.
 There are two different forms of custody: legal custody and physical custody.
-At the Law Office of Robert H. Montefusco, we can help you navigate these complex issues.
+At Montefusco Law Group, our child custody lawyers can help you navigate these complex issues.

 Dial (631) 801-0007 now to schedule your free initial consultation with our Suffolk County child custody lawyers.
 You can also contact us online.